 Harvest and Storage

-Harvest snap-style gree peas when pods start to fatten, but before peas get too large.
+Harvest snap-style green peas when pods start to fatten, but before peas get too large.
 If picked at the right time, the whole pod can be eaten.
 If pods are chewy and tough, they’ve been left on vines too long.
 In this case, shell the peas and compost the pods.
 Peas will produce as long as vines are healthy and temperatures stay cool.
 Mulching soil helps keep roots cool.
 Once the temperature reaches the 80s, pea season is over.

 The more you pick peas, the more peas you’ll have to pick.
 After harvest, the sugar in peas turns to starch, decreasing sweetness.
 For best flavor, cook or freeze peas within a few hours of picking.
 To freeze snap-style green peas, simply toss pods into plastic freezer bags.